ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 error response to provide C with sufficient information to react on that particular error.

+Note that some information might still leak after DTLS session is established, due to observable message sizes, the source, and the destination addresses.

 # IANA Considerations

 This document has no actions for IANA.